Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 ## [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater)

 - [x] You will find in the [Roundtable Hold](https://eldenring.wiki.fextralife.com/Roundtable+Hold), after reaching [Leyndell, Royal Capital](https://eldenring.wiki.fextralife.com/Leyndell,+Royal+Capital).
-- [ ] Give him one [Seedbed Curse](https://eldenring.wiki.fextralife.com/Seedbed+Curse).
+- [x] Give him one [Seedbed Curse](https://eldenring.wiki.fextralife.com/Seedbed+Curse).
 After he asks you to find his body in sewers of Leyndell and kill him.
 He gives you the [Sewer-Gaol Key](https://eldenring.wiki.fextralife.com/Sewer-Gaol+Key).
+(05-01)
 - [ ] Once you find him trapped in cell you can choose to kill him or free him.
 - [ ] If you free the [Dung Eater](https://eldenring.wiki.fextralife.com/Dung+Eater) a new message will appear in [Roundtable Hold](https://eldenring.wiki.fextralife.com/Roundtable+Hold) suggesting you meet him at the Outer Moat so he can kill you.
 - [ ] Meet him in proposed location. [[Map Link](https://eldenring.wiki.fextralife.com/Interactive+Map?id=4605&lat=-93.653126&lng=115.069298&zoom=8&code=mapA)]